 The Cobra King F8 Line of Drivers

-The King F8 is the latest and greatest driver in a long line of high-end clubs from Cobra.
+The Cobra F8 Driver is the latest and greatest driver in a long line of high-end clubs from Cobra.
 There are three different models available.

 - King F8 – The King F8 is the game improvement driver of the line.
 It’s a forgiving driver designed to achieve the perfect blend of ball speed and forgiveness.
 This driver is ideal for the mid-to-low handicapper looking to improve their score.